ffaex/event-zapper/README.md

 A QR code for each speaker will be generated and displayed alongside the speaker's nostr profile picture and name.

-Audience members can scan the QA code to open the speaker's nostr profile.
+Audience members can scan the QR code to open the speaker's nostr profile.
 Zaps sent to the speaker's nostr profile will be displayed on the screen in realtime!

 ---